 MIR UAE: Sarathy Korwar

-The residency will take place in Dubai and Abu Dhabi.
-The immersive programme will allow Sarathy Korwar to work in collaboration with local partners to create new music and reach a new international audience.
-While in the UAE he will work with organisations including The Fridge, an independent promoter and agency who run live and studio space; and New York University Abu Dhabi Arts Center.
-Both will provide local market intelligence and an essential gateway into the Dubai and Abu Dhabi scenes.
+The immersive programme Dubai and Abu Dhabi allowed Sarathy Korwar to work in collaboration with local partners to create new music and reach a new international audience.
+Working with organisations including The Fridge, an independent promoter and agency who run live and studio space; and New York University Abu Dhabi Arts Center, which both provide local market intelligence and an essential gateway into the Dubai and Abu Dhabi scenes.

 Working the angles in London’s jazz scene, Sarathy connected with Shabaka Hutchings (Sons of Kemet, The Comet is Coming), Cara Stacey (Kit Records) and played with clarinettist Arun Ghosh.

 In late 2014 Sarathy was awarded the Steve Reid Innovation Award to make his debut album and was mentored by the Steve Reid Foundation’s patrons: Four Tet, Floating Points, Gilles Peterson, Koreless and Nick Woodmansey (Emanative).’
 His debut album ‘Day To Day’ fuses traditional folk music of the Sidi community in India (combining East African, Sufi and Indian influences) with jazz and electronics.

 “I feel incredibly honoured and grateful for this opportunity to spend time collaborating with musicians/artists in the UAE.
 I’m looking forward to creating new music that embraces a complex and composite identity and challenges pre-existing ideas of traditional and contemporary music”.